 The Smith-Hutson Scholarship Program is targeted toward individuals who have demonstrated academic prowess, leadership potential, and financial need.
 To remain eligible for renewal, scholars must maintain a cumulative GPA of 2.5 and a minimum of 30 semester credit hours each year.

 All applicants are required to file for FAFSA.

 Are Smith-Hutson Scholars required to live on-campus?

-The Smith-Hutson Scholarship has a "Freshmen Learning Community" in which all freshmen scholars will be housed in Lone Star Hall.
+The Smith-Hutson Scholarship has a "Freshmen Learning Community" in which all freshmen scholars will be housed in San Jacinto Hall.